Version 1.0

 Version 2.0

 Version 2.0 was a result of major modifications to the code to improve the mathematical description of the prototype and increase computational accuracy and efficiency.
+These changes were summarized in the Cole and Buchak (1995) User Manual.
 Numerous new capabilities were included in Version 2.0, including:

 1. An algorithm that calculates the maximum allowable timestep and adjusts the timestep to ensure hydrodynamic stability requirements are not violated (autostepping)